Sum-product phenomena for Ahlfors-regular sets: Preliminaries

 In the below our random variables may take finitely many values in $\R^d.$ Let $X$ be a random variable.
 Define the \textit{Shannon entropy} of $X$ by

 Define the \textit{collision entropy} of $X$ by Here, and throughout, $\log$ will be taken to base 2, but this is not particularly important.
 We adhere to the convention that $0\log 0 = 0.$

 We recall some useful facts.
-The rest can be found in any decent textbook.
 The first is monotonicity: For any random variable $X$ we have

 The second is that Shannon and collision entropy are concave.
 To see this for collision entropy, note that the $L^2$-norm is convex, its composition with the concave function $\log$ leaves it convex, and then taking the negative turns it concave.
+The third is the chain rule.
+Let $X,Y$ be random variables, then

-The below well-known inequality is useful. \begin{theorem}[Submodular inequality] Let $X,Y,Z,W$ be random variables.
+The below well-known inequality is useful.
+For example, see \cite[Lemma A.2]{taoent}.
+For two random variables $X,Y$ we say that $X$ \textit{determines} $Y$ if when the outcome of $X$ is known, then so is the outcome of $Y.$ \begin{theorem}[Submodular inequality] Let $X,Y,Z,W$ be random variables.
 Suppose that $Z$ determines $X$ and $W$ determines $X.$ Suppose that $(Z,W)$ determines $Y.$ Then